-Educated and Empowered HSS Members
+Educated and Empowered SFHSS Members

 Well-informed members will make wiser decisions about benefits, as well as about the behaviors that impact their health.
-In 2014, the Wellness division expanded in staff and services, due to an investment by the City and County and the expanded use of the Trust Fund for wellness programs.
-The support of the Mayor's Office, Controller's Office and the Department of Human Resources has propelled the wellness program to a new level for City employees, however, it will be important to maintain that momentum in the coming years to truly transform the culture to one that actively supports wellness.
-The City and County has committed funding and resources to the HSS Wellness Program.
-HSS will be implementing the APCD, which will collect utilization data quarterly and health risk assessment data annually to measure improvement.
-HSS will urge the City College of San Francisco and the San Francisco Unified School District to commit funding as well, but there will be added value to City College and the School District from the City commitment.
+In 2014, the Well-Being division expanded in staff and services, due to an investment by the City and County and the expanded use of the Trust Fund for well-being programs.
+The support of the Mayor's Office, Controller's Office and the Department of Human Resources has propelled the well-being program to a new level for City employees, however, it will be important to maintain that momentum in the coming years to truly transform the culture to one that actively supports well-being.
+The City and County has committed funding and resources to the SFHSS Well-Being Program.
+SFHSS will be implementing the All Payer Claims Database (APCD), which will collect utilization data quarterly and health risk assessment data annually to measure improvement.
+SFHSS will urge the City College of San Francisco and the San Francisco Unified School District to commit funding as well, but there will be added value to City College and the School District from the City commitment.

-HSS routinely delivers timely, accurate and well-organized health benefit and wellness information to retiree and employee members.
-By maintaining quality visual design, written language and presentation standards across multiple communication channels (web, print, video, email, social media, presentations and events) HSS staff maintains a brand that reflects the mission and values of HSS.
-In addition, HSS monitors member communications issued by contracted vendors, complies with state and federal regulations that govern benefits and wellness information, and ensures digital access to Health Service Board proceedings.
-Through these initiatives, HSS serves as a trusted source, to help employee and retiree members make positive lifestyle choices and navigate a complex and changing healthcare system.
+SFHSS routinely delivers timely, accurate and well-organized health benefit and well-being information to retiree and employee members.
+SFHSS standardized visual design, written language and presentation standards across multiple communication channels (web, print, video, email, social media, presentations and events), allowing SFHSS staff to maintain a brand that reflects the mission and values of the department.
+In addition, SFHSS monitors member communications issued by contracted vendors, complies with state and federal regulations that govern benefits and well-being information, and ensures digital access to Health Service Board proceedings.
+Through these initiatives, SFHSS serves as a trusted source, to help employee and retiree members make positive lifestyle choices and navigate a complex and changing healthcare system.

-- Ensure consistency and accuracy of employee and retiree health benefits communication: - Communications and operations teams collaborate effectively on timely, consistent, accurate benefits information delivered via print, web, phone and in-person member contact - Target zero substantive factual errors in annual benefits guides; maximum of two minor errors per guide - Comply with federal and state regulations pertaining to employee/retiree communications about health benefits and wellness - Routinely update website myhss.org; target less than three factual errors relating to benefits information across entire site
+- Ensure consistency and accuracy of employee and retiree health benefits communication: - Communications and operations teams collaborate effectively on timely, consistent, accurate benefits information delivered via print, web, phone and in-person member contact - Annual release of accurate OE materials to all members in compliance with regulations - Target zero substantive factual errors in annual benefits guides; maximum of two minor errors per guideComply with federal and state regulations pertaining to employee/retiree communications about health benefits and well-being - Routinely update website myhss.org - Review and approve contracted vendor communications